Updated 07 June 2022

 This page is specifically about guidance for people affected by diabetes in Northern Ireland.
 We'll continue to share relevant information provided by the Northern Ireland Executive.

-As coronavirus restrictions ease, it's still important that everyone, particularly people living with diabetes, limits their social contact, keeps a social distance when possible, wears a face covering in enclosed spaces if they can, and washes their hands regularly.
+As restrictions have eased significantly, it's still important that everyone, particularly people living with diabetes follows continuing public health advice to stay safe and protect others.
 We also encourage everyone to receive their vaccinations, if eligible.

 In Northern Ireland:

 - The legal requirement for face coverings has been removed, but remains strongly recommended in indoor settings, including on public transport, hospitality venues, shops and workplaces.